dessant/lock-threads/README.md

 ## Usage

-Create a `lock.yml` workflow file in the `.github/workflows` directory, use one of the [example workflows](#examples) to get started.
+Create the `lock.yml` workflow file in the `.github/workflows` directory, use one of the [example workflows](#examples) to get started.

 ### Inputs